Sydney Internship Program

 COM FT 352: Film Production Using Video (4)

+(Spring only.)
 Covers the practical application of film production, including script writing, production management, production, and post-production techniques.
 It develops the students’ expertise in post production, covering the theory and practice of digital production and non-linear post production.
 Students write, direct, shoot, and edit short projects using digital video.
 Course includes critiques of all the students’ work, with the emphasis on developing ideas and creating them visually through a variety of genres.
 Davies.
 Syllabus

 SHA HF 328 The Australian Wine Industry (4)